DOTD prepared for possible wintry weather

-The Louisiana Department of Transportation and Development announces that personnel are prepared for the possibility of wintry precipitation moving into the northern regions of the state on the evening of Saturday, January 15, 2022.
+The Louisiana Department of Transportation and Development announces that personnel are prepared for the possibility of wintry precipitation moving into the southern regions of the state on the Thursday evening, January 20, 2022 through Friday morning.

 Roadway scouts will be dispatched along certain routes as needed to assess road conditions.